Pictawall/sdk-js/README.md

 ## Usage

-The easiest way to access the SDK is to import it using the CommonJS syntax, `require('pictawall.sdk')`.
-Although you also can also import it as a standalone script by adding `<script src="{path_to_sdk}/dist/pictawall.sdk.min.js">` to your web page.
-Doing that will expose the function `pictawall.Sdk` to the global object.
+The recommanded way to access the SDK is to import it using the CommonJS syntax, `require('pictawall.sdk')`.
+Doing that will return the `Sdk` class.
+Alternatively you can require or include the file `dist/pictawall.sdk.min.js` but that is not recommanded.
+This method will expose the `Sdk` class as `window.pictawall.Sdk` and the available models and collections as `window.pictawall.Sdk.models` and `window.pictawall.Sdk.collections` respectively.
+It will also expose `window.pictawall.Sdk.version` which is the version string as it appears in `package.json` and `bower.json`.

 Once you have your hands on the SDK, you'll need to instantiate it.

 ```
 #!javascript
-const Sdk = require('pictawall.sdk'); // or window.pictawall.Sdk depending on how you decided to import it.
+const Sdk = require('pictawall.sdk');
 const sdk = new Sdk();
 ```